Pennsylvania Fly Fishing 3 min read

 Trip Planning Tips

-The nearest airport to Manatawny Creek to Reading Regional Airport, which is about a half hour away.
-The Philadelphia International Airport is another close option, which is about an hour away from your destination.
+The nearest airport to Manatawny Creek to Reading Regional Airport is about a half hour away.
+The Philadelphia International Airport is another close option, about an hour from your destination.

-Manatawny Creek is a fine example of a local Pennsylvania wild brown trout stream and well worth a visit!
+Manatawny Creek is a fine example of a local Pennsylvania wild brown trout stream worth visiting!

 Looking for more places to fish?
 Visit our DIY Guide to the Best Fly Fishing in Pennsylvania.